amigavision/amigavision.github.io/best.md

 For the majority of users, MiSTer offers the best balance: behavior that matches real hardware where it matters, combined with modern convenience, reliability, and low maintenance.

-**TL;DR:** If you want the most accurate, low-latency, low-maintenance Amiga experience in 2026, MiSTer is the best choice for most users.
+**If you want the most accurate, low-latency, low-maintenance Amiga experience in 2026, MiSTer is the best choice for most users.**

 ---